 - The Church of Agios Georgios is a beautiful white and blue church with a bell tower.
-Since it is located above the bay of Agios Georgios, the church offers terrific panoramic views.
+The church offers terrific panoramic views since it is above Agios Georgios’s Bay.

 - The Hellenistic Settlement of Agothonissi is on the island’s northern side in the Kastraki/Maestros area.
 Artifacts include bronze and silver coins, clay bee hives, and water cisterns.

 - The Tholoi (domes) of Agothonissi are on the island’s east side.
-These structures, which were used as food warehouses, date back to the 11th century.
+These structures, which were food warehouses, date back to the 11th century.